aehrc/gp-naps-fhir/input/pagecontent/comparison-gp-systems.md

 </table>

-**Table 2 GP NAPS Requirement Support in GP Systems:** Summarises the data requirements of GP NAPS and indicates the level of support observed in each GP system assessed.
+**Table 2 GP NAPS Requirements Support in GP Systems:** Summarises the data requirements of GP NAPS and indicates the level of support observed in each GP system assessed.

 <table border="1" cellspacing="0" cellpadding="0" width="680">
     <tbody>